Amritsar Itinerary: 3 Days Under Rs. 5000

 14 Feb, 2024

-From crossing borders and stepping into Pakistan to channelling my inner Bollywood star in the blooming mustard fields.... from visiting two holy sites in Sikhism to experiencing the electrifying atmosphere at the Attari-Wagah border, my 72 hours in Amritsar were a perfect blend of adventure and excitement.
-Although I gained a few pounds by eating all the lip-smacking street food, it was totally worth it!
+From crossing borders and entering into Pakistan to channelling your inner Bollywood star in the blooming mustard fields, your Amritsar trip could be packed with adventure.
+In just 72 hours, you’ll visit two sacred Sikh sites and experience the electrifying atmosphere at the Attari-Wagah border.
+You might gain a few pounds by indulging in all the lip-smacking street food, but trust us, it’ll be worth it!

-Now, here's the kicker - what if I tell you all this is possible in just 3 days, and that too under the budget of Rs.
+Now, here's the catch— What if we told you all this is possible in just 3 days, and that too under a budget of Rs.
 5000?
 Curious?
-Then grab a glass of lassi, relax, and join me as I take you on a journey to Amritsar, the Golden City of Punjab.
+Then grab a glass of lassi and read on.

 • Kesar da Dhaba